ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 # Summary

 This proposal aims to make mandatory the declaration of all C-FFI (Foreign Function Interface) functions through `use` statements, such that the compiler is able to distinguish variadic functions from regular functions.
+In addition, it also aims to remove from the language the ability to specify the return type of an FFI function at the call site, as this is made redundant in the face of mandatory declarations.

 # Motivation